X-Mas Ales 2009 - 2014

 Well, it has become a tradition to brew a different X-Mas Ale

 every year.
-2013 will be the fifth year of this tradition.
-Each year is a different recipe, but all are dark and malty with some sort of festive spicing or special flavoring reminiscent of winter.
-So far, all have been pretty high in alcohol, and I expect that Ill continue that tradition as well.
+2014 will be the six year of this tradition.
+Each year is a different recipe, but so far all have been dark and malty with some sort of festive spicing or special flavoring reminiscent of winter.
+They have all have been pretty high in alcohol, and I expect that I'll continue that tradition as well.

 My first brewing year, of course I

 knew I wanted a special holiday ale.
 It would be a

 high-alcohol, flavorful beer to help keep me warm on cold winter nights.